g8kmh/RP2040_OOK48_LCD/README.md

 Programming using the RP2040s built in standard boot loader.

 10 Preset Messages are saved to EEPROM for automatic load on power on.

-Requires a GPS 1 Pulse per second signal for accurate timing.

 ## Operation Description